MichPound/WAD_Assignment_1/README.md

 Name: Michael Pound, 20085540

 ## Features.

-......
-A bullet-point list of the ADDITIONAL user features you have implemented for the  Movies Fan app ......,

- + Feature 1 = Popular movies view, this displays a list of popular movies on a new view.
+ + Feature 1 = Popular movies view, this displays a list of popular movies in a new view.
- + Feature 2 = Now playing movies view, this displays a list of now playing movies on a new view.
+ + Feature 2 = Now playing movies view, this displays a list of now playing movies in a new view.
- + Feature 3 = Similar movies view, this displays a list of similar movies on a new view for either popular movies or now playing movies.
+ + Feature 3 = Similar movies view, this displays a list of similar movies in a new view for either popular movies or now playing movies.
  + Feature 4 = Watchlist view, displays movies added to watchlist in a new view.
  + Feature 5 = Movie credits, used to display cast members on movies details page.
+ + Feature 6 = Added movie credits to Story Book.
- + Feature 6 = Movie budget, displays the movie budget on movies details page.
+ + Feature 7 = Movie budget, displays the movie budget on movies details page.
- + Feature 7 = Authentication using Firebase.
+ + Feature 8 = Authentication using Firebase.
 Using this third party authentication I added in the functionality that only logged in users can see any of the movie pages.
 Added two new views, one for registration of a new user and one for logging in.

 ## Setup requirements (If required).

-......
-A brief explanation of any non-standard setup steps necessary to run your app/client locally (after cloning the repo) ........

 For use with the third party authentication using Firebase I had to create an account with Firebase, this is free.
 I then added a new project, this was name appriopriatly and then created.
 Because this was for euthentication I enabled the email and password sign in method for the project.
 I then added a web app to the project and this generated all the configuration information I needed to connect my local react assignment to my project on Firebase.
 This configuration information I then placed along with my TMDB key in my .env file so I could exclude it easily from version control.